wessenstam/full-stack/index.rst

    for now:

    - Secret Server (vaulting and discovery)
-   - Cloud Suite
+   - Server/Cloud Suite
    - Privilege Manager
-   - Account Lifecycle Manager
+   - Account Lifecycle Manager(?)

    Add DSV to the mix, but need to have an environment to build it..
 Maybe further on as separate/extra days to the lab.